stmorse/stmorse.github.io/_posts/2018-08-08-tidyverse-style-pandas.md

 ---
 layout: post
 title: "Anything you can do, I can do (kinda).
-Tidyverse-style pipes in Pandas"
+Tidyverse pipes in Pandas"
 categories: journal
 date: 2018-08-08
 tags: [projects, python, R, tidyverse, pandas]